-Lesson Ivr (Sec.
-25)

-Much can be learned of the character through the formation of the "on and "a's".
-If this or "a" is left open at the top it indicates a lack of secretiveness: a talkative mature.
+Lesson Ivvi (Sec, 25) Much can be learned of the character through the formation of the "or and "a's".
+If the o" or "a" is left open at the top it indicates a lack of secretiveness: a talkative nature.
 In some handwriting it denotes convertational ability.
-In some writing you will notice a mord here and there, with the "o" or a " left slightly open. you must not judge by one or two words alone, examine the entire writmy.
+In some writing you will notice a word here and there, with the "o" or a left slightly open.
+You must not judge by one or two words alone, examine the entire writmy.
 Where there is a tendency to leave the "o" or "a" slightly after at times, ispecially, if the miting and good conversational ability.
+Treat and leave the round formation of the letter ofen at the tap.
+(See) Where there is a lacking of the " a " " it would denote dishonerty.
+If the writing has an unevenness, the formation law, the writer is crafty, tactful wind if the Digitized by Google person.
+(Suce)

+"and unever, with the round formation not looked, it shows that the person has considerable tact."

+(See.
+28.)

-Treat and have the round formation of the little a fen at - the tafe .
-(See Where there is a lacking of the "a" " it usually denotes dichonerty.
-If the writing has an unevenness, the formation law The writer is crafty, tactful and if the Digitized by Google are all laskid, do not trust the (Suc 27.) a's and O' person. "and uneven, with the round formation not looked, it shows that the person has considerable tact."
-(Sec.
-28.) for must always use fuelgement menevel you try to tell a Story he sure to till it night In the above sample, we have the talkative nature, with strong determination - le extremely talkative "always" notice the letters separated.
-There is a tendency all through The writing, as in the word " people" to reparate the litters.
-This person will begin talking on one subject and wind up on an entirely different one.
-Where there is a tendency to connect the miting, it shows contruity of thought.
-(Sec.
-29)
+for must always use fuelgement in talking to people well a story be sure to tell it right

+In the above sample, we have the talkative nature, with strong determination-Is extremely talkative but backs continuity of thought.
+In the word "always" notice the letters separated.
+There is a tendency all through the writing, as in the word "people" to separate the letters.
+These person will begin talking on one subject and wind up on an entirely different one.
+Where there is a tendency to connect the writing, it shows continuity of thought.
+(See 29)